Starbucks : top sales forecasts as holiday drinks make comeback | MarketScreener

 "Overall, we believe it was a solid quarter and this is another quarter that reinforces our view that the turnaround is showing progress and gaining some steam," Edward Jones analyst Brian Yarbrough said.

-Sales from Starbucks' Americas and U.S. business reached a record $4.6 billion (£3.5 billion) in the three months ended Dec.
+Sales from Starbucks' Americas and U.S. business reached a record $4.6 billion in the three months ended Dec.
 30, while same-restaurant sales in China, its second biggest market, also showed an increase.

 In China, where the company competes with local brands like Luckin Coffee, sales at established Starbucks cafes beat estimates, driven mainly by new store openings and its delivery program that now supports 2,000 stores across 30 Chinese cities.